fbpx

 CBDa or cannabidiolic acid is one of the many chemical compounds found in the hemp plant.
 These compounds are called cannabinoids and are able to interact with your body’s endocannabinoid system to produce unique effects.
 For example, THC is the cannabinoid known for producing a “high” feeling while CBD may actually counteract the “high” effects.
 And while we’re on the topic of intoxicating compounds, CBDa is non-intoxicating, meaning it will not make you feel “high.”

 CBDa is most abundantly found in living hemp plants.
-This is because CBDa is the precursor to CBD, which is formed when CBDa is exposed to heat, light, or oxygen.
+This is because CBDa is the acidic precursor of CBD, which is formed when CBDa is exposed to heat, light, or oxygen.
 This process, called decarboxylation, occurs naturally during the growing and curing process but can also be simulated by applying heat, like fire, to plant matter.
 Basically, CBDa is the raw form of CBD.
 So now that you know where CBD comes from, you might be wondering where does CBDa come from?

 Cannabinoid Acids

 All cannabinoids start in their acidic form.
-However, all cannabinoids are derived from CBGa, hence the name “mother of all cannabinoids.”
+However, all cannabinoids are derived from CBGa (cannabigerolic acid), hence the name “mother of all cannabinoids.”
 Depending on the strain, the plant’s cannabis synthesis enzymes will have varying levels of activity.
 For example, marijuana strains typically have overactive THCa synthesis enzymes, meaning the plant will produce more THCa.
 Whereas, hemp typically has overactive CBDa enzymes.
 These enzymes essentially control what CBGa breaks down into.
 CBDa is formed when CBGa interacts with one of the synthesis enzymes and converts to CBDa.
 Besides CBDa, CBGa is also the precursor to THCa as well as CBCa.

-What are the benefits of CBDa?
+What are the benefits of CBDa vs. CBD?

 Most common consumption methods convert CBDa to CBD so it’s a bit more difficult to harness the therapeutic effects of the raw cannabinoid.
 Because of this, the majority of research has focused on cannabinoids like CBD and THC.
 That being said, CBDa has its own growing list of benefits and may even be more powerful than CBD.